 Post-traumatic stress disorder is an all-too-common reality for servicemen and women.
 Service pets provide a source of unconditional love and comfort for veterans as they work through physical and emotional trauma.

 If you’ve considered sponsoring a pet for a veteran, make it official and sign up this Purple Heart Day.
 It can cost anywhere from $20,000 to $40,000 to train qualified service dogs — a hefty expense for the average military family.
+But the option to adopt a service dog is available.
+According to the ASPCA, there are six to eight million pets waiting to be adopted this year — many of which would be ideal service dogs to vets.

 Use Purple Heart Day to spread awareness about pet sponsorship if you’re already sponsoring one.
 You can share photos and details about your sponsored pet on social media while encouraging your followers to sign up.